hypernetix/code-to-spec/README.md

 - `NEW_BEHAVIOUR.md` created by copying `ORIG_BEHAVIOR.md` and applying improvements.
 - Every newly introduced step or scenario MUST be marked with a `[NEW]` prefix (so diffs are easy).

-### Step 5) Compare specs and prepare final FACTS/BEHAVIOR for code generation
+### Step7: Compare specs and prepare final FACTS/BEHAVIOR for code generation

 Use prompt:
 - `prompts/4_COMPARE_SPECS.md`